-In Ways to Teach Writing, I described four ways to add stylistic elements to teach writing.
+On my page: Ways to Teach Writing, I described four ways to add stylistic elements to teach writing.

 The Language Arts Lesson Plans below use the process of choosing an appropriate, excellent model, reducing it to the bare bones, and then fleshing it out again and adding the stylistic elements above.
 If you would like to use this approach please select the desired Language Arts Lesson Plan that suits your needs.
-Refresh this page when you return as new Language Arts Lesson Plans are added periodically.

 These writing lessons are organized according to the main focus of the lesson.